• Skip to primary navigation

 Problem Summary: Increased pain at left knee, decreased ROM of left knee, decreased strength of L LE, balance deficits in standing, difficulty with weight bearing activities, altered posture, lack of home exercise program, impaired gait form and use of assistive device.

-The patient will achieve 90˚ of knee flexion consistently in 2 weeks in order to progress with functional activities such as rising from a chair with equal weight bearing.
+Within 2 weeks, the patient will achieve 90˚ knee flexion consistently in order to progress with functional activities such as rising from a chair with equal weight bearing.

-Within two weeks the patient will demonstrate improved quad strength and motor control as noted by ability to perform SLR without lag in order to progress into advanced ther ex.
+Within 2 weeks, the patient will demonstrate improved quad strength and motor control as noted by ability to perform SLR without lag in order to progress into advanced ther ex.

-The patient will report a 20% reduction in knee pain at night within 2 weeks in order to facilitate their ability to fall asleep.
+Within 2 weeks, the patient will report a 20% reduction in knee pain at night in order to facilitate their ability to fall asleep.

-The patient will demonstrate increased knee flexion AROM to 120 within 6 weeks in order to improve the patient’s ability to descend 2 flights of stairs at work.
+Within 6 weeks, the patient will demonstrate increased knee flexion AROM to 120 in order to improve the patient’s ability to descend 2 flights of stairs at work.

-The patient will report the ability to walk for 45 minutes without knee pain within 6 weeks in order to perform work tasks such as navigating the plant facility.
+Within 6 weeks, the patient will report the ability to walk for 45 minutes without knee pain in order to perform work tasks such as navigating the plant facility.

 Plan

-Patient will be seen by a PT and/or PTA two times per week for 6 weeks under the diagnosis of Left knee OA s/p L TKA and will be reassessed every 7-10 visits for progress.
+Patient will be seen by a PT and/or PTA 2x per week for 6 weeks under the diagnosis of Left knee OA s/p L TKA and will be reassessed every 7-10 visits for progress.

-Treatment to Include: AROM/AAROM/PROM, balance and proprioception training, strengthening exercises, HEP, mobilization, posture/body mechanic training, neuromuscular re-education, ice pack, to LLE.
+Treatment to Include: AROM/AAROM/PROM, balance and proprioception training, strengthening exercises, HEP, mobilization, posture/body mechanic training, neuromuscular re-education, and ice pack to LLE.

 Certification period: 1/6/16 – 2/24/16